-The 5th annual Healthcare & Life Sciences 50 keynote speaker, chairman and CEO of Boston Scientific Mike Mahoney, on forging ahead with new solutions
+The fifth annual Healthcare & Life Sciences 50 keynote speaker, chairman and CEO of Boston Scientific Mike Mahoney, on forging ahead with new solutions.
+Read to the end for details on how to be part of this year’s gala celebration.

 Mike Mahoney’s entrepreneurial spirit goes back to the summer of the fourth grade, the time he started a lawn mowing business.
 The enterprising kid soon learned to deal with challenges.
 “I borrowed my father’s mower, but then he charged for wear and tear on his machine,” Mahoney says with a laugh.